|

 - Bee Flies in the subfamily

-margin.
-Sometimes this subfamily is called True Bee Flies because their
+abdomen is board and oval.
+Flies in this subfamily is called True Bee Flies because their

-hairy body resembles bee.
+hairy body and flight habits resembles bees.

 -